kimukook/kimukook.github.io/_projects/search/search_theory.md

 Theory and code under development...

 # Conclusion
-This project presents principled frameworks for designing optimized time-periodic search trajectories for autonomous agents operating under uncertainty.
-By formulating the search task as a PDE-constrained optimization problem, we derive trajectories that repeatedly traverse the domain in a manner that minimizes uncertainty about a target's location over time.
-The resulting orbits are not only dynamically feasible but also information-optimal, balancing spatial coverage with control efficiency.
+We presents principled frameworks for optimizing controls of autonomous agents searching for randomly movingtargets.
+This project concludes:
+- The proposed framework can efficiently locate the unseen target even under mobile uncertainty;
+- There is enough control authority for optimizing searchers controls (and thus, trajectories), and the proposed adjoint analysis can guide the control synthetics;
+- The proposed periodic and collaborative search strategy can efficiently find the evasive target, balancing the spatial coverage with control efficiency.

 Numerical results demonstrate fast convergence of the objective and control inputs, as well as successful periodicity enforcement via adjoint-based gradient optimization.
 This approach is particularly well-suited for long-duration, passive monitoring tasks such as rescue-and-save missions, persistent surveillance, and environmental monitoring.

 **References**